ArbitRandomUser/SVGtiny.jl/readme.md

-julia bindings to libsvgtiny
+Julia bindings to libsvgtiny.
-primarily written so that i can get svg's into Luxor. you will need to have `libsvgtiny` installed. http://www.netsurf-browser.org/projects/libsvgtiny/
+Primarily written so that i can get svg's into Luxor.

-more documentation incoming,
+You will need to have `libsvgtiny` installed.

+http://www.netsurf-browser.org/projects/libsvgtiny/

-for now one function is exported ... drawsvg(fname::String) , which draws an svg by the filename fname into the current Luxor Drawing.
+More documentation and functionality (might be) incoming, for now one function is exported ... drawsvg(fname::String) , which draws an svg by the filename fname into the current Luxor Drawing.